Biden convenes emergency meeting with G-7 allies after missile kills two in Poland

 President Biden on Tuesday called an emergency meeting with other world leaders to discuss a Russian-made missile strike that reportedly killed two people in a village in Poland near the Ukraine border.

-Biden, who is attending the Group of 20 (G-20) Summit in Bali, Indonesia, convened a meeting with the leaders of France, Germany, Italy, Canada, Spain, Japan and the Netherlands.
+Biden, who is attending the Group of 20 summit in Bali, Indonesia, convened a meeting with the leaders of France, Germany, Italy, Canada, Spain, Japan and the Netherlands.
 The leaders of the European Commission and European Union were also in attendance.

 The leaders did not offer any comment while reporters were in the room, and Biden said he would not give any comment on what he knew about the explosion.